 Additional Tips For Teaching This Trick

 - Some guinea pigs have better balance than others.
 If you have a guinea pig with poor balance, be patient and work through this trick slowly.
-They can still learn it, and their balance and confidence with this trick will improve over time.
+With ample time and patience, their balance and confidence will gradually improve.

-- On the flip side, if you have a young or more agile guinea pig, you may be able to skip the first step (putting their front paws up on your hand) and just lure them into a standing position right from the beginning.
+- On the other hand, if you have a young or more agile guinea pig, you may be able to skip the first step (putting their front paws up on your hand) and just lure them into a standing position right from the beginning.
 Some guinea pigs naturally have good balance, and therefore pick up on this trick very quickly.

-- Many guinea pigs won’t lift their feet off the ground at all at first and they'll just stretch their neck up as far as they can while keeping their feet planted.
+- Many guinea pigs won’t lift their feet off the ground at all initially, and will just stretch their neck up as far as they can while keeping their feet planted.
 Keep rewarding them for reaching up and watch their feet.
-If they lift up one of their legs, even very slightly, reward them excessively and continue to work through bit by bit.
+If they lift up one of their legs, even very slightly, reward with plenty of treats and praise.
 Be patient and generously reward them whenever any progress is made, no matter how small.